syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 </tr>
 <tr>
 <td>{{'[Single] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionMode.html#Syncfusion_Maui_DataGrid_DataGridSelectionMode_Single)'| markdownify }} </td>
-<td> Allows selection of a single row or cell only.
+<td> Allows selection of a single row.
 Upon selecting the next row or cell, the selection in the previous row or cell is cleared. </td>
 </tr>
 <tr>
 <td>{{'[Multiple] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionMode.html#Syncfusion_Maui_DataGrid_DataGridSelectionMode_Multiple)'| markdownify }}</td>
-<td> Allows selection of more than one row or cell.
+<td> Allows selection of more than one row.
 Selection is not cleared when selecting more than one row or cell.
 When you click on an already selected row or cell for the second time, the selection is cleared. </td>
 </tr>
 <tr>
 <td> {{'[SingleDeselect] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionMode.html#Syncfusion_Maui_DataGrid_DataGridSelectionMode_SingleDeselect)'| markdownify }} </td>